podtato-head/podtato-head/delivery/flux/README.md

 If they were created by checking in declarations they can be reverted by deleting those declarations and pushing a new git commit.

+To remove the Flux control plan, run `flux uninstall`.